izyuumi/dynamo/docs/guides/run_kvbm_in_trtllm.md

 > [!Note]
 > - Ensure that `etcd` and `nats` are running before starting.
 > - KVBM does not currently support CUDA graphs in TensorRT-LLM.
-> - KVBM only supports TensorRT-LLM’s PyTorch backend.
+> - KVBM only supports TensorRT-LLM's PyTorch backend.
-> - To enable disk cache offloading, you must first enable a CPU memory cache offloading.
-> - Disable partial reuse `enable_partial_reuse: false` in the LLM API config’s `kv_connector_config` to increase offloading cache hits.
+> - Disable partial reuse `enable_partial_reuse: false` in the LLM API config's `kv_connector_config` to increase offloading cache hits.
 > - KVBM requires TensorRT-LLM v1.1.0rc5 or newer.
 > - Enabling KVBM metrics with TensorRT-LLM is still a work in progress.